jlehikoinen/jss-playground/README.md

 ## Run containers with Docker Compose (2 options)

+First make changes to yaml files if needed.

 Run MySQL container and your custom JSS container:

 `$ docker-compose up -d`